 But you have no idea what will sound good, so use these tips to plan ahead what to eat during labor:

-- Don’t forget Dad!
-Pack enough that he can eat some, too, without wiping out your snack supply.
+• Don’t forget your partner!
+Pack enough so that they can eat some, too, without wiping out your snack supply.

 The Ultimate List of Snacks for Labor